b-g/processing-sublime/README.md

 - Run the sketch: `cmd+b`

+## Getting Start With Sublime Text
+If you are new to Sublime I recommend the excellent and free video tutorial by nettuts: [Perfect Workflow in Sublime Text](http://net.tutsplus.com/articles/news/perfect-workflow-in-sublime-text-free-course/).
+If you are short of time, then make sure to watch at least the lession [Multiple Cursors and Incremental Search]( https://tutsplus.com/lesson/multiple-cursors-and-incremental-search/) (~6min), highly recommended!

 ## Acknowledgements
 - This bundle is very much based on [Processing TextMate Bundle by Leon Hong](http://www.onebitwonder.com/projects/processing/), thanks for all the good work!